magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 ## Key data structures

 ![](sched/Slide1.png)
-*An array of pointers to task_structs of tasks*
+*Figure above: an array of pointers to task_structs of tasks*

 ### task_struct

-To manage tasks, the first thing we should do is to create a struct that describes a task.
+The first thing is to create a struct that describes a task.
 Linux has such a struct and it is called `task_struct`  (in Linux both thread and processes are just different types of tasks; the difference is in how they share address spaces).
 As we are mostly mimicking Linux implementation, we are going to do the same.
-It looks like the following (in sched.h).
+It looks like the following (`sched.h`).

 ```
 struct cpu_context {